PHYS 2005 Classical Physics and Advanced Technologies

 Coordinator Timothy Stait-Gardner Opens in new window

-Description This unit explains in depth aspects of classical mechanics related to forced and damped oscillations.
+Description This subject explains in depth aspects of classical mechanics related to forced and damped oscillations.
 Physical waves are introduced and formalized by describing applications of the wave equation to mechanical systems and electromagnetic radiation.
 Interference and diffraction are detailed using electromagnetic fields (physical optics).
 Main technological applications of mechanical oscillations and electromagnetic waves are also explained, such as the atomic force microscope, laser, optical tweezers and the zeta-sizer.

 Student Contribution Band HECS Band 2 10cp